-When we’re talking about eCommerce platforms, some are hosted for you – like Shopify, BigCommerce, and Squarespace – and others you must find a host yourself.
-But there’s another dynamic to consider when talking about platforms.
+When we’re talking about open source eCommerce platforms, some are hosted for you - like Shopify, BigCommerce, and Squarespace - and others you must find a host yourself.
+But there’s another dynamic to consider when talking about an open source eCommerce platform.
 It’s the question of license.

 In this article, we’ll look at the open source license and highlight why we think it’s important to pay attention to licensing terms when picking an eCommerce platform.

 An open source licensing agreement stands in contrast to "proprietary licensing."
 When a user first starts a piece of proprietary software (e.g. Microsoft Office, Adobe Photoshop, iTunes) the user typically agrees that they will not alter or modify the source code and will only use the software in the ways prescribed by the manufacturer.
 The back-end code of proprietary software is kept secret from the public, and anyone attempting to re-engineer or copy the code is subject to legal action by the software's owner.

 When you choose an eCommerce platform that hides how it works, you’re basically making these agreements with the platform vendor:

 - I only need the features you give me, when you give them to me.

 - I don’t have any desire to understand how a feature is implemented.